 import * as Croquet from "@croquet/croquet"

-Again, make sure to specify charset="utf-8" for your HTML or your script tags.
+for your HTML or your script tags.

 Main Concepts

-Every Croquet application consists of two parts:
+Every Croquet application must consist of two largely independent parts:

-• The views handle user input and output.
+The views handle user input and output.
 They process all keyboard / mouse / touch events, and determine what is displayed on the screen.

 Models are guaranteed to always be identical for all users.
 However, the views are not.
 Different users might be running on different hardware platforms, or might display different representations of the models.